humanmade/Mercator/README.md

 **Important: Mercator is not production ready.
 Do not use.**

 ## Requirements
 Mercator requires WordPress 3.9 or newer for the new sunrise processes.
+Mercator also requires PHP 5.3+ due to the use of namespaced code.

 ## Installation
 Mercator must be loaded during sunrise.